eigbejosh1234/Detecting-a-Compromised-Account-via-Brute-Force-Attack-Using-Splunk/README.md

 **4** And then a correct password once to open my window

-**After a successful login on my window OS, I quickly pickup my Ubuntu VM where my splunk is installed and running and did the below steps:**
+**After a successful login on my window OS, I quickly pickup my Ubuntu VM where my splunk is installed and did the below steps:**

 **1** I opened and login into my splunk server